unacast/deprecated-unacast.github.io/_posts/2016-06-15-what-we-learned-building-a-production-react-redux-application.md

 </div>

 ## Summary
-This post cointains some thoughts around migrating an existing app from angular 1.x / ES5 to react-redux and ES6-7 and some patterns that have appeared, as well as how it has affected our workflow.
+This post cointains some thoughts around building a single page app in react-redux and ES6-7 and some patterns that have appeared, as well as how it has affected our workflow.
 I will not get too technical on how i.e. react-redux bindings and react context works.
 This post gives some empirical arguments why react-redux with ES6-7 is something you definitely should consider for your next project.

 This post might be best served to people that are experienced in front-end development on single page applications and are familiar with frameworks and libraries such as react, ember and angular.
 But I may be wrong.

 ## Background

 ### Motivation
-The main motivation going from angular 1.x to react-redux may be many, but some are that
+The main motivation for us in building a single page app in react-redux and es6-7 was actually a bit different for different people in the team, but we can summarize it like this, keeping in mind that we previously had been using angular 1.x for everything frontend-related:

 * Angular 2 is coming,  Angular 1 is in maintenance mode and approaching end of life
 * Migration from Angular 1 to 2 is at best cumbersome